jovanblazek/elitehub-vault/README.md

 For issues or questions, please open an [issue](https://github.com/jovanblazek/elitehub-vault/issues/new) or join the [support server on Discord](https://discord.gg/QR6Vg3J7zf).

+Support is provided on a best-effort basis.
+This project currently has no SLA or guaranteed response times.

 ## Contributors

 Contributor setup, workflow, architecture notes, and coding guidelines are documented in [docs/contributors.md](docs/contributors.md).